IBM/example-health-analytics/data-service/API.md

 # Update

-This works as a data pipeline by handling and updating patient and allergy data from the Patient Records Database on the zOS System to the MongoDB Data Lake
+This works as a data pipeline by handling and updating patient and allergy data from the Patient Records Database on the zOS mainframe to the MongoDB Data Lake

 __Command__